rescrv/blue/rc_conf/README.md

 Backwards-Incompatible Changes
 ------------------------------

+- `rcscript run` (and `RcScript::invoke(["run", ...])`) now execs the command in place of rcscript instead of spawning it and waiting.
+Supervisors signal the service itself, and killing it no longer orphans the service.
+The exit status is now the service's own rather than 130 on failure.

+- Line numbers in parse errors were one too low for every line after the first; they are now correct.
+Anything matching on the old numbers will need updating.

 - `RCCONF_OVERRIDE_SERVICE_SWITCH` was removed.
 Service enablement checks are now always enforced when invoking services via `rcinvoke`, `rcvar`, or `rccontainer`.